segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/destination-plugins/survicate-swift.md

 [Survicate](https://survicate.com/){:target="_blank"} is an all-in-one customer feedback platform that helps you collect and act on feedback from your customers.
 It helps you understand your customers and improve their experience with your product or service.

-Add Survicate device mode support to your applications via this plugin for [Analytics-Swift](https://github.com/segmentio/analytics-swift)
+Add Survicate device mode support to your applications using this plugin for [Analytics-Swift](https://github.com/segmentio/analytics-swift){:target="_blank"}.

 ## Adding the dependency